If you want to feel more connected on a daily basis in your marriage, make shared activities a priority. Here are some tips on how to do that.

 If you want to feel more connected on a daily basis, make shared activities a priority.

-This is Tool #4 from my free ebook 5 Simple Marriage Tools You Should Know.
-You can receive the book free when you subscribe to my email newsletter.
-You can sign up using the form at the top of my website.
-You can read Tool #4 here.
+This is an adapted excerpt from my free ebook 5 Simple Marriage Tools You Should Know.
+You can receive the book free when you subscribe to my weekly emails.
+Learn more here.